leonardocerliani/fslview_in_a_box/README.md

 # fslview in a box

 ## Aim
 I run fsl 6.0.8 in a remote Ubuntu 22.04 server.
 To view the images, I would use fsleyes.
-However there are problems either with OpenGL or wxpython.
+However there are problems either with OpenGL or wxpython, especially in certain Linux distros and over SSH.
+These problems are repeatedly mentioned in the fsl jiscmail list, and also mentioned in the [fsleyes installation page](https://open.win.ox.ac.uk/pages/fsl/fsleyes/fsleyes/userdoc/install.html).

 All I need it a lightweight image viewer like the previous `fslview`.
 However it has been removed from recent distributions.

-The solution is to run it in a Docker
+The solution is to run it in a Docker.

 ## Pulling an FSL 5.0 docker image